Talii-bit/avali/README.md

       Sensitive ears
     </dt>
     <dd>
-      You can easally hear players that move around you, allowing you to see them wherever you are as long as they are moving.
-This is toggleable!
+      You can easily hear players that move around you!
+And, you can differentiate from the amount of players that are there!
+(Allows you to know the exact amount of players that are moving near you)
     </dd>
     <dt>
       Sensitive eyes